browserengineering/book/book/accessibility.md

 lines, so we might want to draw more than one focus ring.
 To work around this, let's draw the focus ring in `LineLayout`.
 Each `LineLayout` finds all of its child `TextLayout`s that are focused, and draws a rectangle around them all.
-This will need to happen in `paint_effects` because it paints on top of the painted subtree.

 ``` {.python replace=child.node.parent.is_focused/parse_outline(outline_str)}
 class LineLayout: